Probing Andreev reflection reach in semiconductor-superconductor hybrids by Aharonov-Bohm effect

 In summary we considered the effect of Andreev reflection in the quantum interferometer partially proximitized by superconductor in the presence of the external magnetic field.
 We showed that the period of the Aharonov-Bohm conductance oscillations depends on the electron and hole wavefunctions decay length $\xi$ in the proximitized part allowing to probe the length on which the Andreev reflection occur in experimentally realizable devices.
-We proposed to exploit this feature for direct probing of quasiparticle coherence length by magneto-conductance measurement and confronted this idea with numerical quantum transport simulations of quantum rings and nanowire hashtags.
+We proposed to exploit this feature for probing of quasiparticle coherence length by magneto-conductance measurement and confronted this idea with numerical quantum transport simulations of quantum rings and nanowire hashtags.
+The method that we propose here bases on easily achievable conductance measurement of the Aharonov-Bohm oscillations which renders it as a feasible mean for experimentally probing the quasiparticle coherence length in proximitized nanostructures.

 This work was supported by National Science Centre (NCN) decision number DEC-2016/23/D/ST3/00394 and partially by Academic Centre for Materials and Nanotechnology AGH UST statutory tasks within subsidy of Ministry of Science and Higher Education.
 The calculations were performed on PL-Grid Infrastructure.